mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 /v1/maxscale/mysqlmon/failover?Cluster1
 ```

-## Using the MySQL Monitor With Binlogrouter
+## Using the MariaDB Monitor With Binlogrouter

 Since MaxScale 2.2 it's possible to detect a replication setup
 which includes Binlog Server: the required action is to add the